 Our problem now is how to get across the Alicante-Valencia motorway, which blocks our path.
 The quickest way, if not the most scenic, is to follow the lane through Xauxelles until you hit the main Villajoyosa-Orxeta road.
 Turn left and cross the motorway bridge.

 Then it’s ten minutes roadside walking.
 There’s a protected lane for pedestrians and cyclists on the right hand side.
 Turn left where you see the signs for Rugby La Vila and Embalse de Amadorio – the Amadorio reservoir.

 A dead straight road takes you past Villajoyosa rugby stadium.
 Yes, in this football-crazy country, they play rugby!
-La Vila actually has one of the best teams in Spain.
+La Vila competes in the top division of Spanish rugby, which is quite something for a little town like Villajoyosa.
 Take in a match on a Sunday or have a look at my blog here.

 El Pantano del Amadorio – the Amadorio dam

 Keep right ahead for 15 minutes or so and the dam comes into view.
 Branch left through a short tunnel (no cars, pedestrians only) and out onto the road that runs across the top of the dam.

-Views are great both ways; across the reservoir and up into the mountains beyond, or down to Villajoyosa and the sea (click through the slide show below)
+Views are great both ways; across the reservoir and up into the mountains beyond, or down to Villajoyosa and the sea (click through the slide show below).
+You can see why Hollywood came calling – the dam features in an action movie, The Covenant, starring Jake Gyllenhaal no less, due out in spring 2023.
+Take a look at a trailer here – try to spot a few shots of the dam!

 The dam was built in 1957 to regulate the water supply on Villajoyosa’s river, the Amadorio.
 It’s around 200 feet high; easy to believe if you peer gingerly over the edge to the stream below.

 Rainfall is pretty irregular here, so the water level in the lake varies wildly.
 Last year (2021) it was more than half empty but after heavy spring rains in spring 2022, it was almost full once again.

 The dam even has its own website.
 You can check the water level and see for yourself how it goes up and down from year to year.